cynicalight/SwiftSideDrawer/README.md

 - Drag or tap the main page to close.
 - A flick toggles via velocity prediction.

+## Example

+A runnable demo lives in `Examples/SideDrawerDemo`.
+Open `Examples/SideDrawerDemo/SideDrawerDemo.xcodeproj` and run — it depends on this package locally (`XCLocalSwiftPackageReference "../.."`), so it always builds against the current source.

 ## Note

 The corner radius matches the device using the private `_displayCornerRadius`